shikon/shikon.github.io/_posts/2021-08-27-pwm-fan-controller.md

 $$
 R_T = \frac{R_1}{V_{out}}
 $$
 With $R_1$ a chosen resistance in my case 4.7 k$\Omega$.
-Since the thermistor model is basically a linearization that is accurate in a certain range, I chose $R_1$  such that it is similar to $R_T$ during computer idle.
+Since the thermistor model is a linearization that is accurate in a certain range, I chose $R_1$  such that it is similar to $R_T$ during computer idle.

-In order to find the coefficients you would take measurements of $R_T$ at for example three different temperatures.
+To find the coefficients, you would take measurements of $R_T$ at for example three different temperatures.
 Since my sensor was already mounted in the system and it doesn't have to be very accurate I took a [random](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwi6qprQsNHyAhUFmFwKHeLEAGgQFnoECB8QAQ&url=http%3A%2F%2Fwww.bapihvac.com%2Fwp-content%2Fuploads%2F2010%2F11%2FThermistor_10K-2.pdf&usg=AOvVaw0w8p8u6Bg9c-7rXmQ3OiK7) measurement found on the internet for the same kind of thermistor that I had which is a 10 k$\Omega$-thermistor.
-Plugged 3-points into [this](https://www.thinksrs.com/downloads/programs/therm%20calc/ntccalibrator/ntccalculator.html) tool for 25, 50 and 70 $^\circ$ C, which is the range I expect the water to be in and thus the sensor to be exposed to.
+Plugged 3-points into [this](https://www.thinksrs.com/downloads/programs/therm%20calc/ntccalibrator/ntccalculator.html) tool for 25, 50, and 70 $^\circ$ C, which is the range I expect the water to be in and thus the sensor to be exposed to.

 ## 3) Defining different speed ramp up ranged depending on temperature

-In order to create a silent system you want initially the fan speed to be low at low temperatures and high at high temperature.
-But what is low and and what is high?
+To create a silent system, you want initially the fan speed to be low at low temperatures and high at high temperatures.
+But what is low and what is high?
 Since my fans can not be run below 30%, this was the lower limit (this is not exactly true but I will discuss this later).
-In order for heat transfer to occur via convection there needs to be a temperature difference between the radiator ( I assume it equal to it water temperature) and the environment.
+For heat transfer to occur via convection, there needs to be a temperature difference between the radiator (I assume it is equal to the water temperature) and the environment.
 My room is typically below  30$^\circ$C therefore up to let say a water temperature of 40$^\circ$C the fans run in the lowest setting and then they should gradually increase.
-This is in my code split into 2 different ramps, in order to keep the system more quiet and when a lot of heat is dumped into the water cooling, the fans will still go to 100%.
-This point was chosen to be 70$^\circ$C, because the tubes start to melt at 74$^\circ$C according to the manufacturer.
+This is split into 2 different ramps in my code which reduces the fan noise.
+Whenever a lot of heat is dumped into the water, the fans will still go to 100%.
+This point was chosen to be 70$^\circ$C, because the tubes start to melt at 74$^\circ$C according to the manufacturer. **Be careful that water will slowly evaporate even below its boiling point of 100 $^\circ$C. **

 ## Extra) true 0% PWM

 Sometimes you might want to go lower than 30% or even turn it off to save power but also to prevent noise.
 I did not do this as this extra step, requires a lot of effort for very little gain in my case.
-However should you need to do it.
-This can be achieved by setting the PWM duty-cycle to 0% in the case when water temperature is already below what you like, in my code 40$^\circ$C. Then you would switch off a MOSFET thus set the gate voltage to low or 0 V and when it s above  40$^\circ$C you would turn it on.
+However, should you want this.
+The fans can be turned off by setting the PWM duty-cycle to 0%, however most fans don't support this.
+In the case when water temperature is already below what you like, in my code 40$^\circ$C. You could switch off a MOSFET thus set the gate voltage to low or 0 V and when it s above  40$^\circ$C you would turn it on.
 The MOSFET should then connect between your black wire (anode) from your fan and the anode of your power supply.
+In the situation the fans should be off, the electronic circuit is broken by the switch and no current will be able to flow.

 # Connections

 Since the connection diagram is quite simple I do it in words.
 The thermistor has 2 pins (there is no polarity) and should be connected as in the voltage divider, 1 to ground and 1 to $R_1$.
-Finally the PWM signal is output at pin PA8 and this should go to the PWM pin as follows,
+Finally, the PWM signal is output at pin PA8 and this should go to the PWM pin as follows,

 ![From ekwb.com](https://raw.githubusercontent.com/shikon/cloudimg/master/typora/02-1.jpg)

-Lastly power for the microcontroller can be supplied over the micro-USB.
+Lastly, power for the microcontroller can be supplied over the micro-USB.

 # The final code